BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 You need to add a few things related to your Apple account to your Storage:

-1. [  ] Record your iPhone PIN, your Apple account and password, and your Apple recovery code (if you have one) on a piece of waterproof paper.
+1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) on a piece of waterproof paper.
 2. [  ] Store your Apple information at your Primary Storage.

+**Optional Resilience Improvement: Store Apple Info in Cloud.** The following optional[^32] procedure will increase the resilience of your recovery backup by storing access info for your Apple account in the cloud

+1. [  ] Record your iPhone PIN, your Apple account and password, a PIN to an Apple device, and your Apple recovery code (if you have one) in encrypted cloud storage, such as at LastPass.

 **Optional Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^32] procedure will increase the resilience of your recovery backup by sharding your active seed from Gordian Seed Tool and saving those SSKRs to MicroSDs[^33].